Kifayat-Sayed/Customer-Booking-Prediction---British-Airways/README.md

-#✈️ British Airways Customer Booking Prediction
+# ✈️ Customer Booking Prediction -  British Airways
 💡 **Predictive Modeling for Holiday Booking Completion**
 A machine learning project that anticipates whether a customer will complete a booking based on early behavioral indicators, helping British Airways enhance targeting, improve conversion, and optimize resources.